remjx/clappy-button-web-component/README.md

   - if `currencysymbol` is specified, it will be used as a prefix in the amount e.g. $1
 - `theme` - `"light"` and `"dark"` are the current built-in themes, or you can create your own (see below)
 - `instanceid` - Unique identifier if there are multiple clappy buttons on the same page e.g. `post-id-1`
+- `claponlymode` - If you only want to use the clap animation & clap event (no counter, loader, or success/fail animations), set this to `"true"`.
+- `amountmax` - amount maximum, typically set equal to the user's current spendable balance.

 Example: